dortania/GPU-Buyers-Guide/modern-gpus/amd-gpu.md

 #### Initial Supported OS: Big Sur (11.4)

-As of 11.4, Apple has added Navi 21 support!
+As of 11.4, Apple has added Navi 21 support.

 Supported Cards: